ayushsinghal23/morr/README.md

 ## **Setup Information**

 #### for viewing the source code
-     change the branch to main branch
+     change the branch to master branch

-#### the deployable build solution is in dist folder in main branch
+#### the deployable build solution is in dist folder in master branch

 #### for viewing the deployed code
      click on: https://ayushsinghal23.github.io/morr/